-Silver Mountain Bike Park has been voted the #1 bike park in the Northwest three years running.
+Silver Mountain Bike Park has been voted the #1 bike park in the Northwest four years running.
 Silver Mountain Bike Park offers a wide variety of trails for everyone.
 With North America's longest gondola we have quick and easy access to Idaho's best lift served bike trails.
 Almost 40 single track trails, most of which are gravity oriented, ensure that you will find one to fit your riding style.
 We have a new fleet of downhill and trail bikes along with all the helmets and armor you need to push your skills with confidence.

 Our Chair 3 Zone offers 800 vertical feet of elevation drop for a less committing experience and gives new riders a chance to ease into the lifestyle with shorter pieces of trail from wide double-track and mellow single-track to full-on expert level downhill trails and jump lines.
 For our expert level riders it allows quick access to trails like Hammer, Log Jammin and Hot Mess for quick laps.

 For the experienced rider we recommend continuing beyond the Chair 3 Zone to the Lower Mountain and the entire 3,400 vertical feet of descent.
 The fastest riders on the most direct route can reach the bottom in about 15 minutes while the average rider on our blue trails will take closer to 45 minutes.
 These trails include super flowy single track, rough, technical fall-line trails and machine built, hand tuned jump lines.